kmshin1397/ETSimulations/docs/Guide_Basic.rst

     python ets_generate_data.py -i <your-YAML-file>

-You will see Chimera windows open up (the number of which was specified in your YAML file) and if you have **use\_common\_map** turned to false, you will see models being opened and saved through Chimera as ETSimulations sets up runs of the TEM-Simulator.
+You will see Chimera windows open up (the number of which was specified in your YAML file) and if you have **use\_common\_model** turned to false, you will see models being opened and saved through Chimera as ETSimulations sets up runs of the TEM-Simulator.
 The maximum number of TEM-Simulator runs that can run concurrently is determined by your **num\_cores** parameter, though the true number may be less at times if processes need to spend time assembling particles through Chimera before running TEM-Simulator.

 To keep track of the current progress of the overall data set run in more detail, you can take a look at the <name>.log file located in your project **root** folder.